 The consumer price index (CPI) in 1932 was 2.4. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.56% per year.
-Prices in 2017 are 4458.3% higher than prices in 1932.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.56% per year.
+Prices in 2018 are 4540.4% higher than prices in 1932.

 |CPI in 1932||2.4|